woocommerce/google-listings-and-ads/src/Tracking/README.md

 * `mc_account_create_button_click` - Clicking on the button to create a new Google Merchant Center account, after agreeing to the terms and conditions.

+* `mc_url_switch`
+  * `action` property is `required`: the Merchant Center account has a different, claimed URL and needs to be changed
+  * `action` property is `success`: the Merchant Center account has been changed from blank, updated from a different, unclaimed URL, or after user confirmation of a required change.

 * `modal_closed` - A modal is closed
   * `context`: indicate which modal is closed
   * `action`: indicate the modal is closed by what action (e.g. `maybe-later`|`dismiss` | `create-another-campaign`)